Indications and patient selection

 Imaging is performed predominantly in the left lateral decubitus position to bring the heart as close to the transducer as possible, although certain structures are best imaged when the patient is supine.
 A standard comprehensive TTE takes approximately 30 to 60 minutes to perform, depending on the findings and technical difficulty of the study.

-Two-dimensional (2-D) echocardiography produces a cine imaging loop of a cardiac structure in a tomographic imaging plane (
+Two-dimensional (2-D) echocardiography produces a cine imaging loop of a cardiac structure in a tomographic imaging plane (Figure 1).
+The standard acquisition ‘clip’ is 3 to 4 cardiac cycles; however, longer loops or still frame images can also be acquired.

 The depth and width of the imaging sector can be adjusted based on the desired structure being imaged, but increasing the depth or width of a given sector comes at the expense of temporal resolution.